MGPoirot/web2mp3/README.md

 **3. Minimal user input**

-In matching the audio the meta data, web2mp3 automatically compares several items and selects the most appropriate.
+In matching the audio the metadata, web2mp3 automatically compares several items and selects the most appropriate.
 When no appropriate match could be found the user is requested for input.
 The options are:
 * `1-5` Select any item from the list